 Postdoctoral Scholar, University of Chicago Health Lab

-Matthew’s research interests span the areas of Race, Culture, Family, and Public Policy.
-His dissertation examines how experiencing an absent father as a youth influences one’s life course.
-Specifically, his dissertation examines how growing up with an absent father informs young Black men’s ideologies and intentions for fatherhood and romantic relationships.
+Alemu’s research interests span the areas of race, culture, family, and public policy.
+His dissertation examines how growing up with an absent father informs young Black men’s ideologies and intentions for fatherhood and romantic relationships.
 His next independent research project lies at the intersection of the history of racism in the U.S. and the educational backgrounds and training of law enforcement.
-Matthew is also actively engaged in public scholarship on race, and his op-eds have been featured in the Detroit Free Press and Blavity.com.
+Alemu is also actively engaged in public scholarship on race, and his op-eds have been featured in the Detroit Free Press and Blavity.com.